How to Clip Cat Claws Safely

 extreme closeup of gray cat claw in guillotine clippers

-If you are like me, you might really want to see where the quick is before trimming your cat's nails.
+If you are like me, you might really want to see where the quick is before trimming.

 In this case, you can take a look at the side of the nail in direct sunlight, such as near a window on a sunny day.

-Or, you can use a flashlight placed directly under the side of the nail (aimed at your face) while you look down through the side of the nail.
+Or, you can use a flashlight placed directly under the side of the nail (aimed at your face) while you look down through the side it.

-This should show you the quick, even in black claws!
+This should show you the quick, even in black nails!
 You'll need to remember where it was, set down your flashlight, and clip.

 "My Cat's Nails Are Bleeding!"

-If you accidentally hit the quick while trimming your cat's claws and there's bleeding, don't panic - this is a common mistake.
+If you accidentally hit the quick while trimming and there's bleeding, don't panic - this is a common mistake.
 Here's what to do:

 • Stay Calm: Your cat might be startled, so keeping calm will help soothe them.